-Apologies:

-Councillor Saif Uddin Khaled
+Apologies for absence were received from Councillor Saif Uddin Khaled.

-1. DECLARATIONS OF INTERESTS
+1. DECLARATIONS OF DISCLOSABLE PECUNIARY INTERESTS

 There were no declarations of pecuniary interests, however, Councillor James King declared he is a Tower Hamlets Homes Leaseholder, Mahbub Anam declared he is a Tower Hamlets Homes Board Member and Councillor Shafi Ahmed declared he is a Tower Hamlets Homes Leaseholder and Board Member.